will62794/will62794.github.io/_drafts/2026-01-08-transactional-programming.md

 categories: databases transactions programming
 ---

-Transactions are a defining historical feature of database systems, but have often been developed in a lineage somewhat distinct from the programming language community, with ad hoc exchange of ideas between both.
-This is perhaps also affected by the fact that transactional programming is traditionally not a common feature of most mainstream programming languages, whereas for databases it has been more or less assumed as a given.
+Transactions are a defining historical feature of database systems, but have often developed in a lineage somewhat distinct from the programming language community, with ad hoc exchange of ideas between both.
+This is perhaps also affected by the fact that transactional programming is traditionally not a common feature of most mainstream programming languages, whereas for databases it has been more or less assumed as table stakes.
 The use of [transactional memory abstractions](https://en.wikipedia.org/wiki/Software_transactional_memory) is a somewhat well explored research area, but is still an esoteric feature for mainstream programming language environments.
-The world of transactional programming interfaces is quite diverse, and offers interesting possibilites for performance and correctness considerations in database systems.
+Thus, the world of transactional programming interfaces is quite diverse, and offers interesting possibilites for performance and correctness considerations in database systems.
 There also seems to be lack of convergence on accepted interfaces here, with proliferation of different, often system or domain-specific approaches.